rust-lang/prev.rust-lang.org/faq.md

 ### Does Rust guarantee a specific data layout?

 Not by default.
-In the general case, `enum` and `struct` layout is undefined.
+In the general case, `enum` and `struct` layouts are undefined.
 This allows the compiler to potentially do optimizations like re-using padding for the discriminant, compacting variants of nested `enum`s, reordering fields to remove padding, etc. `enums` which carry no data ("C-like") are eligible to have a defined representation.
 Such `enums` are easily distinguished in that they are simply a list of names that carry no data:

 ```rust
 enum CLike {